-CRR introduces the Net Stable Funding Ratio as a one-year structural liquidity ratio, which is the subject of a 100% minimum requirement from 28 June 2021.
+CRR introduces the Net Stable Funding Ratio as a one-year structural liquidity ratio, which is the subject of a 100% minimum requirement.
 NSFR aims to ensure that assets and financing commitments considered over one year are financed by resources over one year.
-The Group calculates the NSFR at the end of each period rather than using average values.